MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/03-manage.md

 ## Scale a v-Core-based Azure Cosmos DB for MongoDB account

 As your application performance needs changes, you might need to scale your v-Core-based Azure Cosmos DB for MongoDB account to handle increased or decreased traffic.
 You can scale your account by changing the cluster tier (number of vCores and RAM), the storage capacity, and enabling high availability.
-To do this, let's follow these steps:
+To do scale your account, let's follow these steps:

-1. log in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).

 1. Navigate to your v-Core-based Azure Cosmos DB for MongoDB account.

-1. In the left-hand menu, select **Scale** under the and *Settings* section.
+1. In the left-hand menu, select **Scale** under the *Settings* section.

 1. In the *Scale* pane, you can change the cluster tier, storage capacity, and enable high availability.

     1. Let's try changing the cluster tier to a lower tier.
 Select the **Cluster tier** pulldown, and select the **M30 tier, 2 vCores 8 GiB RAM**.
-If you were already using the M30 tier, you can try selecting the **M40 tier, 4 vCore 16 GiB RAM**.
+If you're already using the M30 tier, you can try selecting the **M40 tier, 4 vCore 16 GiB RAM**.
 Notice how the cost changes.

     1. Let's leave the storage capacity alone, but you can select the pulldown to review the different storage sizes available for that cluster tier.

     1. Let's enable **High availability** and notice how the cost doubles.
 Go ahead and disable it again.

-1. Once you have made your changes, select **Save** to apply the changes.
+1. Once you made your changes, select **Save** to apply the changes.

-This will take a few minutes to complete, but go ahead and continue to the next section of the lab while these changes are performed in the background.
-Once the changes are applied, your v-Core-based Azure Cosmos DB for MongoDB account will be scaled to the new settings.
-The good news is that your application will not experience any downtime during this process.
+Scaling your account will take a few minutes to complete, but go ahead and continue to the next section of the lab while these changes are performed in the background.
+Once the changes are applied, your v-Core-based Azure Cosmos DB for MongoDB account is scaled to the new settings.
+The good news is that your application won't go down during this process.

-It is important to note that you can only scale up or down the cluster tier and storage capacity.
-You cannot change the number of vCores and RAM independently.
-Additionally, keeping track on the cost of of these changes is important when scaling up or down.
+It's important to note that you can only scale up or down the cluster tier and storage capacity.
+You can't change the number of vCores and RAM independently.
+Additionally, keeping track on the cost of these changes is important when scaling up or down.

 ## Monitor a v-Core-based Azure Cosmos DB for MongoDB account

 Monitoring your v-Core-based Azure Cosmos DB for MongoDB account is important to ensure that your application is running smoothly and to identify any potential issues.
-Azure provides a variety of tools to help you monitor your Azure Cosmos DB account, including Azure Monitor, metrics, and logs.
-In this section, you will focus on using the v-Core-based Azure Cosmos DB for MongoDB account logs to monitor the account.
+Azure provides various tools to help you monitor your Azure Cosmos DB account, including Azure Monitor, metrics, and logs.
+In this section, you focus on using the v-Core-based Azure Cosmos DB for MongoDB account logs to monitor the account.

 > [!NOTE]
 > The *create-azure-resources.ps1* script should have created a Log Analytics workspace and Azure storage account for you, otherwise work with your Azure Administrator to create these resources.
 You will use these resources to monitor your v-Core-based Azure Cosmos DB for MongoDB account.

 ### Enable diagnostic settings

 One you have your Log Analytics workspace and Azure storage account, it's time to enable diagnostic settings for your v-Core-based Azure Cosmos DB for MongoDB account.
-This will allow you to collect logs and metrics from your Cosmos DB account and store them in the Log Analytics workspace.
-To do this, let's follow these steps:
+When you enable diagnostics, allows you to collect logs and metrics from your Cosmos DB account and store them in the Log Analytics workspace.
+To do enable diagnostics, let's follow these steps:

-1. log in to the [Azure portal](https://portal.azure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).

 1. Navigate to your v-Core-based Azure Cosmos DB for MongoDB account.